 - Select a condition from the dropdown menu, then configure as required.
-To remove a selection, click the X icon at the end of its row.
+To remove a selection, click at the end of its row.

 - Optionally click Add another condition and configure.